Michigan City Sioux Falls Billings EBR-1

 This is the Norris Geyser Basin, the park's hottest, most active area.
 While I was busy staying away from the edges of the air (that's where you hit things), Barbara got a good look at the Grand Prismatic Spring.
 The colors are made by bacteria in the water.
 Different animals all have their own favorite temperatures, so what you see here is effectively a thermal image of this beautiful hot spring.

-Old Faithful is very close to these last scenes, but we weren't clever enough to schedule our overflight to coincide with one of its eruptions.
+Old Faithful is close to these last scenes, but we weren't clever enough to time our overflight to catch an eruption.

 It took about 45 minutes to negotiate the Rockies, and then it was back downhill to Idaho Falls.
 A few minutes before landing there, we flew over Rigby.
 They put a huge R on the hill overlooking the Snake River, so nobody will mistake it for some other place.